THE REASONS FOR HEALTH AND SAFETY, YOUR DUTIES AND RESPONSIBILITIES

 A relocation and refurbishment company was found guilty of breaching Section 3 (1) of the HSWA after a worker fell from height and became seriously injured.
 The company was fined £1,100,000 and ordered to pay costs of £68,116.18.
 The investigation found that the London-based business had failed to ensure those not in their employment were not exposed to risks.

-HSE revealed that between 2017/18 and 2019/20, an average of 610,000 workers were injured in workplace accidents.
+HSE revealed that between 2017/18 and 2019/20, an average of 610,000 workers had been injured in workplace accidents.
 Another 559,000 workers suffered a new case of ill health, which they believed to be caused or worsened by their work.

 In 2018/19, the total costs of workplace self-reported injuries and ill health was £16.2 billion, with employers bearing £3.2 billion of this amount.
 Ill health accounted for 66% of this cost, with injuries contributing 34%, due to it causing more time off.